bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-eclipse-attacks-and-how-to-stop-them.md

 Van Wirdum: 00:19:34

-Sounds like a good idea to me, Sjoerd.
+Sounds like a good idea to me, Sjoers.
-Yeah.
 But there were like ten solutions in the paper.

 Provoost: 00:19:38